You might wonder, “What does it take to get into MIT?” This guide will cover everything you need to know about the admission process.

 MIT’s educational model emphasizes collaboration and cooperation.
 It designs many problem sets (homework) for group settings, and working across departments is common.
 MIT seeks students who can work effectively in a group setting.
 If you enjoy primarily working alone, MIT may not be the school for you.

 MIT’s low acceptance rate can be discouraging if your ultimate goal is to secure a seat in its undergraduate program.
-Craft your application to the best of your ability, but consider seeking help from the team at Quad Education Group.
+Craft your application to the best of your ability, but consider seeking help from our college admissions consulting team at Quad!

 An expert can help you with every facet of your MIT application and edit it to perfection before submission.
 You can have an expert look over a particular part of your application or have them examine the entire application with a fine-tooth comb.